rundqvist/docker-smartdns/README.md

 ### Setup main container
 Make sure docker is allowed to create a file in the /path/to/etc/dnsmasq.d/ folder.

-Also possible to map this directory to a temp-folder and copy the 10-smartdns.conf-file to your /etc/dnsmasq.d/-folder.
+If not, map this directory to a temp-folder and copy the 10-smartdns.conf-file to your /etc/dnsmasq.d/-folder.

 ```
 $ sudo docker run \
   -d \